 U.S. District Court, Southern District of New York

 U.S. District Court, Western District of New York

-Victor has been selected by his peers for inclusion in The Best Lawyers in America© 2017 for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law in Boston, MA.
-He has been listed in Best Lawyers since 2016.
+Victor was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+Victor has been listed in Best Lawyers since 2016.

 Victor has been consistently ranked as one of the top 25 bankruptcy lawyers in the country by The Deal.
 He has also been recognized as a “Super Lawyer” in Bankruptcy & Creditor/Debtor Rights based on a peer-review survey by Boston magazine.

 Victor has been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2019 for Bankruptcy/Restructuring (Massachusetts).
 He has also been recognized in Chambers in previous years.